heycarsten/lcbo/README.md

 # LCBO Gem

-Request and parse store, product, inventory, and product search pages directly from the [LCBO website](http://lcbo.com).
+This library is used to gather data for [LCBO API](http://lcboapi.com).
+It allows you to request and parse store, product, inventory, and product search pages directly from the [LCBO](http://lcbo.com) website.

-_This library is used to gather data for [LCBO API](http://lcboapi.com)._

-## Installation & Use
+## Install it

 Install it using Ruby Gems: `gem install lcbo`

+## Use it

     require 'lcbo'